InsultingPros/KFStory/src/tech/Links.md

 Github -> Steam (steamID64 links) -> Forums -> Other sites.
 ```
 -->

-## Map Packages

-> Always keep [CustomSpawnFix] around, it will help greatly if you have invisible zeds.
-Thanks Tripwire for renaming zed classes in latest patches and breaking old story maps.

-> Avoid [NetReduce] and [NetReduceSE] at all costs, or you will get broken spawns, pickups, missing keys, switches, etc etc.

-These packages are **Whitelisted**, if you see them don't worry:

-* [ScrnStoryGame] - adds many and many additional scripts, npc support, dialogues, etc.
-* [FoundryObj] - a bit more scripts ^.
-* [KFChaingunTurret] - a usable gatling gun.
-* [Fall_TriggerPack] - one of the oldest ones around, has few useful triggers.
-* [KFGasCan] - gas can and related scripts.
-* [clientmaterialtrigger] - allows to change materials for clients.

-## Map Authors

 * <a name="avp2501"></a>**avp2501** - [Steam](https://steamcommunity.com/profiles/76561197966104966)
 * <a name="Bangulo"></a>**Bangulo** - [TWI](https://forums.tripwireinteractive.com/index.php?members/bangulo.44593/)